 Does my fully comprehensive insurance policy cover me to drive other cars?

 If not, you could be charged for driving without insurance.
-If you don’t have ‘DOC’ on your policy you can arrange short term insurance quickly.
+If you don’t have ‘DOC’ on your policy you can arrange short term or temporary car insurance quickly.
 Or you could ask the owner of the car to add you to their policy as a named driver.

 Compare car insurance quotes